Sectional Flight Auger (SFA) Piling

 • Contiguous and secant piled walls

-SFA piles are constructed using a sectional hollow stemmed helical auger bored into the ground, additional sections of auger are added to achieve design depth.
-On reaching founding level, concrete is pumped through the hollow stem as the augers are simultaneously withdrawn and removed.
-Spoil/pile arisings are brought to the surface during the augering and concreting process, removed from the auger by the auger cleaner.
-The pile reinforcing cage is then inserted into concrete shaft.
+Using our specially developed fleet of rigs gives flexibility of machine footprints as well as head height options.
+SFA piles are constructed using sectional hollow stemmed augers bored into the ground, additional sections of auger are added to achieve design depth.
+Upon reaching design toe level, concrete is pumped through the hollow stem as the augers are simultaneously withdrawn.
+The auger sections are removed in stages as required.
+The pile reinforcing cage is then plunged into the fluid concrete and the top of steel level is set to the design requirements.

 Van Elle SFA technique